Martins Licis

-Martins Licis (Mārtiņš Līcis, /lv/; born September 28, 1990) is a Latvian-American professional strongman, notable for winning the 2019 World's Strongest Man, the 2022 Arnold Strongman Classic, and the 2021 Rogue Invitational strongman championships.
+Martins Licis (Mārtiņš Līcis, /lv/; born September 28, 1990) is a Latvian-American professional strongman.
+He is notable for winning the 2019 World's Strongest Man, the 2022 Arnold Strongman Classic, and the 2021 Rogue Invitational strongman championships.

 He's the fourth strongman out of five in history to win both World's Strongest Man and Arnold Strongman Classic competitions with Žydrūnas Savickas, Brian Shaw, Hafþór Júlíus Björnsson and Mitchell Hooper also achieving this.

 Licis is the current world record holder of the Steinborn squat, Thor's Hammer one arm grip lift, Inver Stones loading (hitching post setup), Rogue-a-Coaster and Conan's Wheel of Pain strongman events.

 Early life

 Licis was born in Riga on September 28, 1990.
 He holds dual citizenship with Latvia and the United States, and speaks Latvian fluently.
-He represents the United States in competition, having moved there with his family at the age of four.
+He has represented both Latvia and the United States in competition, having moved to America with his family at the age of four.
 He grew up in Amherst, Massachusetts.
 During summers, he visited his grandparents' farm in Latvia, where he was first introduced to stone lifting by his grandfather Imants Līcis, a sculptor who formerly competed in Olympic weightlifting.
 After being bullied at age 12, he turned to weight-training to, as he said, become “outrageously strong so that nobody can touch me.”
 Licis wrestled in high school and began competing in strongman contests while still a teenager.

 In 2010, Licis moved to California together with his friend Mikel Monleon.
 Licis eventually found a job as a personal trainer in West Hollywood, and later found out about the Odd Haugen All-American Strength Classic.
 Through this, Haugen invited Licis to train at his gym, but only let him compete in the Strength Classic three years later in 2015.